ip-num-tools/ristex/README.md

 #### 1. Line Parsers: Parses a value per line

-These allows parsing one single value from a line.
+These allow parsing one single value from a line.
 After parsing a value, the parsing moves to the next line.
 These parsers are suffixed with `lines`.
 They include `CommentLines`, `HeaderLines` and `RecordLines`. and they are categorised based on the sections found in the RIR exchange statistics files which is described below.